vivekmanavalan/SportTalkies/README.md

 # SportTalkies
-A website for all the sports news, transfers and many more.
+A react application for all the sports news, transfers and many more.